liljacklevin/XenMinerTools/README.md

 These scripts make the below assumptions:

-1. That you have tmux installed
+1. That you have tmux installed (For ubuntu - use "sudo apt install tmux" - For OSX install HomeBrew (https://brew.sh/) and run brew install tmux
 2. That XenMiner is installed in /opt/xenminer/